-Remove the differential gear oil filler bolt, and then check the oil level in the differential gear case.
+- 1. Place the ATV on a level surface. - Remove the differential gear oil filler bolt and its gasket, and then check the oil level in the differential gear case.
 The oil level should be at the brim of the filler hole.

-- 1. Differential gear oil
+- 1. Differential gear oil filler bolt

+- 2. Gasket

-- 2. Differential gear oil filler bolt
+- 3. Differential gear oil

-- 3. Correct oil level
+- 4. Correct oil level

 - 3. If the oil is below the brim of the filler hole, add sufficient oil of the recommended type to raise it to the correct level.

+- 4. Check the gasket for damage, and replace it if necessary.

-- 4. Install the oil filler bolt, and then tighten it to the specified torque.
+5. Install the oil filler bolt and its gasket, and then tighten the bolt to the specified torque.